Capt. Fred Tobias Bruni Jr.

 did not want them to be liberated by advancing

-troops did land on Palawan, they found the mass
+land on Palawan, they found the mass grave for

-they found a diary he had kept while a
+the POWs and the diary Fred had kept while a

 POW.
 In it, he recorded the deaths of the